MilkTool/libten/docs/manual/the-language.md

     assertion = comparison
               | comparison & "->" & comparison

+The result of an assertion is the left operand, so we can do things like:

+    def myVar: getSomeVal() -> 'SomeVal'

+With the expected semantics.

 ## <a name="3.15">3.15 - Fix</a>
 The `!` FIX operator is another unary operator unique to Ten.
 It's designed to make working with `udf` values a bit easier in some situations